 15 B2B Customer Acquisition Strategies from the Experts

-My top tip for winning new clients is finding the right inbound marketing strategy for your B2B company.
+My top tip for how to win new clients is finding the right inbound marketing strategy for your B2B company.
 Inbound customers are often higher-intent and require less hours to close because they’ve done their research and are seeking your offerings out.
 For potential business customers, a developed video or content strategy on the industry and products or services you offer could draw great prospects to your website.

 For example, if you’re Best Buy and are trying to sell more work computers to businesses, you could release a video series where you review the top computers of 2019 for different functions.
 Likewise, you could write a series of posts for your company publication on the top work computers for engineers or graphic designers.

-Presenting your business as an expert in your space and offering a special discount or conversion funnel for the content you create will help you to acquire valuable customers through channels like YouTube or
+Presenting your business as an expert in your space and offering a special discount or conversion funnel for the content you create will help you to acquire valuable customers through channels like YouTube or Google.

 You would be surprised how many answers and leads you can get by asking your existing customers: Could you imagine someone you know that suffers the same pain as you did before you became our customer?